-On the left hand corner we see The Old White Hart Hotel which has occupied this site (in a number of iterations) for 170 years and can be seen in the 1861 photograph here, where it has been rebuilt as the White Hart Hotel and extended south along Spring Street.
+On the left hand corner we see The Old White Hart Hotel which has occupied this site (in a number of iterations) for the past 170 years and can be seen in the 1861 photograph here, where it has been rebuilt as the White Hart Hotel and extended south along Spring Street.

 All text © HotPress